Russian Minister of Defence Sergei Shoigu visits troops on Ukrainian front line

 Credit: NickolayV/Shutterstock.com

-As part of a working trip to the Southern Military District (SMD) on Saturday, December 17, General Sergei Shoigu, the Russian Minister of Defence, inspected the troops positioned on the Ukrainian front lines, according to RIA Novosti.
+According to the Ministry of Defence, as part of a working trip to the Southern Military District (SMD) on Saturday, December 17, General Sergei Shoigu, the Russian Minister of Defence, inspected the troops stationed on the Ukrainian front lines, as reported by RIA Novosti.

-“The Minister of Defence of the Russian Federation, General of the Army Sergei Shoigu, made a working trip to the Southern Military District and inspected the grouping of troop forces in the areas of the special military operation”, said the ministry.
+“The Minister of Defence of the Russian Federation, General of the Army Sergei Shoigu, made a working trip to the Southern Military District and inspected the grouping of troop forces in the areas of the special military operation”, said the ministry in its statement.

 Shoigu listened to the reports of the commanders on the situation and the actions of the Russian army in the operational areas.
 He paid special attention to the organisation of comprehensive support for the troops, the conditions for deploying personnel in the field, as well as the work of medical and rear units, the Defence Ministry added.